STRUCTURE OF PROGRAMMES

-Credits for some of the enhancement courses could also be obtained by participating in sports conducted by Department of Physical Education or by participating in competitions accepted by the course.
+Credits for some of the enhancement courses could also be obtained by participating to the sports conducted by Department of Physical Education or by participating to the competitions accepted by the course.
 Further information, could be obtained from the enhancement course coordinator.

 Industrial Training is an integral part of the 3 Degree Programmes conducted by the University of Colombo School of Computing (UCSC).
-This enables to provide much needed industry exposure for the students, which is an essential part in education to produce quality graduates in the fields of Computer Science (CS) and Information Systems (IS) to meet industry standards.
+This enables to provide much needed industrial exposure for the students, which is an essential part in the education to produce quality graduates in the fields of Computer Science (CS) and Information Systems (IS) to meet industrial standards.

 The Industrial Training is scheduled for a period of 5-6 months (approximately) during the second semester of the 3rd year of the students.
 This is managed through Professional Development Centre (PDC) in UCSC.

 Calculation of Grade Point Value (GPV) and Grade Point Average (GPA)

 In the evaluation process, marks obtained by a student for each course is converted to a grade according to the scheme given in Table 3.1.

 |80 – 89||A||4.00|